MaximeCaty/AL-Large-Number-Math/README.md

 ***Limitations***
 \
 \
+Performance :\
-Performance : The limbs manipulation have been optimized for operation on large number. division use Knuh algorihtm. \
+The limbs manipulation have been optimized for operation on large number.
-Benchmark of 5'000 operations of random large number show an average duration of 10ns (0.01ms) per operation.\
+Benchmark of 5'000 operations of random large number show an approximate of 50ms duration, so average of 10ns (0.01ms) per operation.\
-Fastest operation is Compare (average of 0.8ns) while other operation have consistent same average duration about 10ns.\
+The fastest operation is Compare (average of 0.8ns) then Square (average of 7ns) while other operation have consistent same average duration (about 10ns).\
+If your value is in supported range of BigInteger or Decimal, you should not use this functions as its slower than native operation.\
 \
 Length :\
-Maximum supported value is 288 digits "9" in positvie or negative (1 sign + 288 digits).\
+Maximum supported value is 288 digits "9" in positive or negative (sign "-" excluded of the length).\
-Operation result larger than 288 digit will throw an overflow error.\
+Operation result larger than 288 digits will throw an overflow error.\
 \
 Text Format:\
 Must stirctly contain digit in 0..9 and optioan leading negative sign "-".\